The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : central limit theorem

 We start the proof with an integration by parts formula.
 Consider a smooth bounded function $v:\mathbb{C}\to\mathbb{C}$, and $G$ smooth, defined on $z_1\neq z_2$ such that $G(z_1,z_2)=G(z_2,z_1)$, and

 for any fixed $z_1$.
 For any $\bold z\in\mathbb{C}^N$ we define

-The following elementary lemma is often referred to as Ward identity or loop equation.
-For example, it was used in \cite{MR3342661} to study fluctuations of the empirical measure when $\beta=1$, and in \cite{1510.02074} to prove rigidity for all $\beta>0$, with in both cases the interaction $G$ being the Coulomb potential $\mathcal{C}$.
+\nomHam[13]{$W_V^{G, v}$}{evaluated Hamiltonian in the Ward identity} The following elementary lemma is often referred to as Ward identity or loop equation.
+For example, it was used in \cite{MR3342661} to study fluctuations of the empirical measure when $\beta=1$, and in \cite{MR3694026} to prove rigidity for all $\beta>0$, with in both cases the interaction $G$ being the Coulomb potential $\mathcal{C}$.
 Its relation to Conformal Field Theory is discussed in \cite{MR3052311}.
 In this work we need a perturbation $G$ of the Coulomb interaction by the local angle term.

 \begin{lemma} Under the above assumptions, we have

 where the expectation is with respect to $P_{N, V}^G$ defined in (\ref{e:Pdef}). \end{lemma}

 \begin{proof} The proof is a classical simple integration by parts: for any $j\in\qq{1,N}$, we have